 It was my first time in a resort of such size.
 Just take a look at that map.
 It’s humongous!

 Personally, I was in heaven!
 The first day it was snowing constantly so we didn’t see much at the beginning.
-But all that snow also ment A LOT of powder everywhere for the next couple of days!
+But all that snow also meant A LOT of powder everywhere for the next couple of days!
 And I have just discovered how much fun it is to snowboard and crash on powder 🙂

 All of the lifts close down before 17.00 so if you are in the mountains at that time (and we usually were), you most probably will be escorted down.
-The first day, one of our friend was really tired and no one could see anything due to heavy snow so it was taking us forever to get down to our place ( Tignes Les Brevieres ).
-When the ski patrol spotted us, one of them took our friend on snowmobile and the other stayed with us until we reached our village.
+The first day, one of our friends was really tired and no one could see anything due to heavy snow so it was taking us forever to get down to our place ( Tignes Les Brevieres ).
+When the ski patrol spotted us, one of them took our friend on a snowmobile and the other stayed with us until we reached our village.
 They were so super nice!

 As our place was located in Tignes Les Brevieres (bottom right corner of the map), one day we decided to get to the other corner of the map 🙂 It took us 2,5 h of constant skiing with breaks only for the lifts.
 We were a little worried we might not make it in time for going back, but we made it!
 Well, except being escorted down by ski patrol, again 🙂 Doing this route, we also managed to try all of the different ski lifts.
-Be it a chair, a gondola, the pulling thing for one and two people, a normal rope that you had to hold on to or a tunnel where you were standing on the moving floor, to name the few.
+Be it a chair, a gondola, the pulling thing for one and two people, a normal rope that you had to hold on to, or a tunnel where you were standing on the moving floor, to name a few.
 All of those different types of transportation made the whole trip even more interesting and fun.
-Unfortunately, the neighbourhood of Glacier Du Pissaillas (top left corner of the map) was not steep enough for snowboard and I had to walk quite a lot there.
-I got a lot of speed boosts from, both my friends and strangers, so thanks to them I had to walk a little bit less 🙂
+Unfortunately, the neighborhood of Glacier Du Pissaillas (top left corner of the map) was not steep enough for snowboard and I had to walk quite a lot there.
+I got a lot of speed boosts from, both my friends and strangers on skis, so thanks to them I had to walk a little bit less 🙂

 Tignes Les Brevieres

 The restaurants there were really nice and we got to try really delicious food.
-We couldn’t resist all those cheeses so of course we tried Fondue, Raclette and Tartiflette.
+We couldn’t resist all those cheeses so, of course, we tried Fondue, Raclette, and Tartiflette.
 Just take a look at the pictures!!
 So delicious!

 How to get there?